 The annual gift and estate tax exemption is the dollar amount worth of gifts that you can give away in your lifetime before you have to pay an actual gift tax.
 This amount can vary from year to year.
-But the Tax Cuts and Jobs Act rose that to $11.4 million for 2019 and roughly $11.58 million for 2020.
+But the Tax Cuts and Jobs Act rose that to $11.7 million for 2021.

 The annual exclusion is the amount you can give away each year without having to report it.
 But once you breach that level in any given year, you begin to cut into the lifetime exemption.
 So let’s say you give away $20,000 in 2022.
 You went over the annual exclusion by $5,000 for the first time.
 So now you have to subtract that amount from your lifetime exemption : $12.06 million – $20,000 = $12.04 million.
 That’s how much you have left to give away in your lifetime before paying a gift tax.